MicrosoftDocs/fabric-docs/docs/workload-development-kit/extensibility-front-end.md

    The UX Workload Frontend Manifest is a JSON resource that the ISV provides.
 It contains essential information about the workload, such as the URL of the workload web app, and various UI details like the display name of the ISV item and associated icons.
 It also enables the ISV to customize what happens when users interact with their items in the Fabric portal.

-   In this package, the manifest is located in the [Frontend Manifest file](https://github.com/microsoft/Microsoft-Fabric-developer-sample/blob/main/Frontend/Manifests/localWorkloadManifest.json) and a detailed description can be found in the frontend manifest file.
+In this package, the manifest files are located here, under the Package folder: [Frontend Manifest files](https://github.com/microsoft/Microsoft-Fabric-workload-development-sample/tree/main/Frontend/Package) and a detailed description can be found in the frontend manifest files.

 <!--
 The following diagram shows how Fabric uses the Manifest to read the workload's metadata and behavior and how it embeds the workload's web app inside Fabric's iFrame.